getify/You-Dont-Know-JS/get-started/ch2.md

 In JS, we should consider "function" to take the broader meaning of another related term: "procedure."
 A procedure is a collection of statements that can be invoked one or more times, may be provided some inputs, and may give back one or more outputs.

-In earlier days of JS, the way to define a function looked like this:
+From the early days of JS, function definition looked like:

 ```js
 function awesomeFunction(coolThings) {